jahnueldorelus/gordon-360-mobile-application/README.md

    - To install all dependencies in one command, use any of the following commands.
 If using npm, make sure to run `npm audit fix` after installation.

-     - `npm i --save expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage bluebird react-native-offline reselect @reduxjs/toolkit redux redux-devtools-extension && expo install expo-linear-gradient @react-native-community/netinfo expo-image-picker expo-haptics expo-file-system react-native-safe-area-context`
+     - `npm i --save expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat react-native-gesture-handler @react-native-community/async-storage bluebird react-native-offline reselect @reduxjs/toolkit redux redux-devtools-extension && expo install expo-linear-gradient @react-native-community/netinfo expo-image-picker expo-haptics expo-file-system`
-     - `yarn add expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage bluebird react-native-offline reselect @reduxjs/toolkit redux redux-devtools-extension && expo install expo-linear-gradient @react-native-community/netinfo expo-image-picker expo-haptics expo-file-system react-native-safe-area-context`
+     - `yarn add expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat react-native-gesture-handler @react-native-community/async-storage bluebird react-native-offline reselect @reduxjs/toolkit redux redux-devtools-extension && expo install expo-linear-gradient @react-native-community/netinfo expo-image-picker expo-haptics expo-file-system`

    - To install dependencies separately, use any of the following commands.
 If using npm, make sure to run `npm audit fix` after installation.
      - Install Expo using any of the following commands.